AphelionSoftware/OrcaKB/_posts/adductor-standing-band-pull.md

 ### Synonyms
 #### Alternatives
 ### Description
 Standing up, with band round ankle, and around bar at ankle height, on the foot on the side of the bar.
-Move the foot in front of, and then behind
+Move the foot in front of, and then behind the other leg
 ### Progressions
 #### Regressed versions (Progressions to get to this movement)
 #### Progressive versions